ENCODE-DCC/long-rna-seq-pipeline/README.md

 * Gene and transcript quantification files are annotated to either GENCODE V24 or M4 (https://www.encodeproject.org/references/ENCSR884DHJ/)

 # small rna-seq pipeline
-STAR based ENCODE Long RNA-Seq processing pipeline, for <200bp: **Pipeline Restrictions**
+ **Pipeline Restrictions** for STAR based ENCODE Long RNA-Seq processing pipeline, <200bp

 * The read length should be a minimum of 50 base pairs.
 * Sequencing should be single-ended.